AnanthaRajuC/anantharajuc.github.io/_posts/2021-02-16-Bookshelf.markdown

 #### Poetry

+- Rupi Kaur

-1. The Sun and Her Flowers by Rupi Kaur
+	1. The Sun and Her Flowers
-2. Milk and Honey by Rupi Kaur
+	2. Milk and Honey

 ** Top books that elicited strong emotions.